dharmab/skyeye/README.md

   * [1VSC](https://1stvsc.com/wing/)
   * [CVW8](https://virtualcvw8.com/)
   * @Frosty-nee
+* The _Ace Combat_ series by PROJECT ACES/Bandai Namco and _Project Wingman_ by Sector D2 are _massive_ influences on my interest in GCI/AWACS, and aviation in general.
+This project would not exist without the imapct of _Ace Combat 04: Shattered Skies_.
-* And of course, [DCS World](https://www.digitalcombatsimulator.com/en/) is produced by Eagle Dynamics.
+* And of course, [_DCS World_](https://www.digitalcombatsimulator.com/en/) is produced by Eagle Dynamics.

 ## FAQ

 ### Is this ready?

-No- but it will be soon!
-I am anticipating to begin testing with friends' servers within the next few months and a general availability release by winter 2024-2025.
+This project is close to a Limited Availability release by early fall 2024.
+A General Availability release is expected during winter 2024-2025.

 Current status: